Finteckinfo/FinERP/contracts/TOKEN_MINTING_GUIDE.md

 ## Overview

-This guide explains how to mint FIN tokens for testing and production use.
+This guide states how to mint FIN tokens for testing and production use.
 Think of it like getting tokens in a pool game - you need tokens to play and test the system.

 ## Requirements